DigitalCreationsCo/DigitalCreationsCo/README.md

 # Hi, I’m Bryant Mejia 👋
-Full-Stack Engineer based in San Francisco, CA — originally from New York. ☀️🏙️
+I'm a Full-Stack Engineer based in San Francisco, CA — originally from New York. ☀️🏙️

 ## Current Focus
 - Building agentic systems for non-technical users